Facebook LinkedIn Instagram YouTube

 Recruiting ALL Campus Leaders

-• OΔK was founded on the principle of bringing the leaders of different campus constituencies together.
+• OΔK was founded on the principle of bringing together the leaders of different campus constituencies.

-• Class: Undergraduates must be a sophomore, junior, or senior by credits.
+1. Class: Undergraduates must be a sophomore, junior, or senior (as determined by the institution) with at least one full term of enrollment at the institution.

-• Academic Eligibility: Undergraduates must be in the top 35% of their class and enrolled for at least one/half year.
-Graduate/professional academic eligibility is determined by each circle.
+2. Academic Eligibility: Undergraduates must be in the top 35% of their class and enrolled for at least one/half year.
+Each circle determines graduate/professional academic eligibility.

-• Leadership: Undergraduates students, Graduate/Professional students, Faculty/Staff, and Alumni must have demonstrated leadership in the campus and/or community.
+3. Leadership: Undergraduate students, Graduate/Professional students, Faculty/Staff, and Alumni must have demonstrated leadership on campus and/or in the community.

 Guidelines for Including Sophomores